blackrhinoabm/CBDC-sim/README.md

 The simulation order is:

 1. (optionally) Update the set-parameters notebook to change parameters in the input folder
+2. the model runs from the __main__.py file (used to make this run as a Click application)
-2. Load parameters from input/parameters.json
+3. Load parameters from input/parameters.json
-3. Initialise Environment class containing agents and measurements
+4. Initialise Environment class containing agents and measurements
-4. Run the runner
+5. Run the runner
-5. Which calls the updater
+6. Which calls the updater
-6. Which contains a time loop that for every period
+7. Which contains a time loop that for every period
-7. Accrues from banks interest to the household and firm
+8. Accrues from banks interest to the household and firm
-8. For each transaction an entry is saved to the environment
+9. For each transaction an entry is saved to the environment
-9. At the end of the simulation the output is a csv file with all transactions (in output folder)
+10. At the end of the simulation the output is a csv file with all transactions (in output folder)

 # Changing how the model works
 The simplest way to change how the model works is by changing the parameters.
 For deeper structural changes